kratika123-khandelwal/Netflix-Data-Analysis/README.md

 The following analyses were performed:

-* Movies vs TV Shows distribution
+* Movies distribution
-* Content added over the years
-* Top countries producing content
-* Most common genres
+* Most popular genres
 * Ratings distribution
 * Duration analysis

-EDA helps in discovering patterns, trends, and insights from raw data ([netflix-data-analysis.vercel.app][2]).
+EDA helps in discovering patterns, trends, and insights from raw data

----

 ## 📈 Key Insights

-* Majority of content on Netflix is Movies
-* Significant growth in content after 2015
-* USA is the leading content producer
-* TV Shows are increasing rapidly over time
-* Drama and International content are highly popular

----

-## 📷 Visualizations

-* Bar charts
-* Count plots
-* Heatmaps
-* Time-series plots

----
+* The most frequent genre
+* Genres that has highest votes
+* Movie that got the highest popularity
+* Year that has the most filmmed movies
+* Movie that got the lowest popularity

 ## 🚀 Conclusion